Wallace-Rodrigues-Eng/Fonte-reguladora-tensao/Protheus/READ.md

-Arquivos de simulação no Proteus.
+Arquivo de simulação do protheus, importante verificar se a versão do Protheus é compatível com a simulada.